Madeira: the island of sun, sea and eternal youth?

 Direct flights from the UK to Madeira are available with British Airways, easyJet and Wizz Air with prices starting from £39 return.

-Cignpost ExpressTest offers Covid testing packages around the UK, including pre-departure testing with Fit to Fly certificates and day two PCR tests on return.
+Cignpost ExpressTest offers Covid-testing packages around the UK, including pre-departure testing with Fit to Fly certificates and day two PCR tests on return.

 Staying there

-Stay at the Savoy Palace Hotel where rooms start from £167 per night; savoysignature.com/savoypalacehotel.
+Stay at the Savoy Palace Hotel where rooms start from £167 per night: savoysignature.com/savoypalacehotel.

 More information